By David Joel Miller.

 And yes these things are considered real diseases not just excuses for things people do that may bother others.

-These episodes of sleep walking happening in Non-REM sleep come without memories.
-This is described as having an “amnesia” for the events that happened during the sleep walk.
+These episodes of sleepwalking happening in Non-REM sleep come without memories.
+This is described as having an “amnesia” for the events that happened during the sleepwalking.

-The full diagnostic criteria is in the DSM-5.
-As with most other disorders this one does not get used if the cause of this event is drugs or medications or if it seems to be caused by some other medical or psychological condition.
+The full diagnostic criteria are in the DSM-5.
+As with most other disorders, this one does not get used if the cause of this event is drugs or medications or if it seems to be caused by some other medical or psychological condition.

 FYI These “What is” sometimes “What are” posts are my efforts to explain terms commonly used in Mental Health, Clinical Counseling, Substance Use Disorder Counseling, Psychology, Life Coaching and related disciplines in a plain language way.
 Many are based on the new DSM-5, some of the older posts were based on the DSM-IV-TR, both published by the APA.
 For the more technical versions please consult the DSM or other appropriate references.

 More “What is” posts will be found at What is.

 Two David Joel Miller Books are available now!

 Your cruising along the road of life and then wham, something knocks you in the ditch.
 If you have gone through a divorce, break up or lost a job you may have found your life off track.
 Bumps on the Road of Life is the story of how people get off track and how to get your life out of the ditch.